My aim with DIY projects around the home is to look for innovative space-saving ideas and save costs on materials by recycling.

 - Screwing the trough to the wall under the desk would keep it out of sight (and off the floor) and make vacuuming and sweeping the floor under the desk a lot more practical.

 Materials You'll Need to Source

-For this project I decided to use recycled wood; and the wood I needed was:
+For this project I decided to use recycled wood.
+The wood I needed was:

 The wood I sourced for this simple mini-project was:

-- Planks salvaged from our old desktop corner shelving unit (made from pine floorboards) which I’d replaced as part of our home office makeover
+- Planks salvaged from our old desktop corner shelving unit (made from pine floorboards), which I replaced as part of our home office makeover.

 Step 1: Cut Holes and Clamp the Planks